Nishant-Pandey-2004/diabetes-detection-project-using-MLmodels/README.md

 ## Installation
-To run the project locally, follow these steps:
+To run the project locally in your machine, follow these steps:

 1. Clone the repository:
 ```bash